rjwats/esp8266-react/README.md

 ### Building the firmware

-Once the platform and libraries are downloaded the back end should successfuly build within PlatformIO.
+Once the platform and libraries are downloaded the back end should successfully build within PlatformIO.

 The firmware may be built by pressing the "Build" button: